Indiana Layoffs — March 2016

 | CEC Liberty Hall | Indianapolis | 50 |

-The biggest impact was at Aramark Educational Services at its Terre Haute facility, reporting 126 affected workers.
+The single largest action involved Aramark Educational Services at its Terre Haute facility, reporting 126 affected workers.
 Triad Mining followed with 75 workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
 The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.